 Mistakes made years ago can come back to haunt you when trying to begin a career or rent a decent apartment.
 One conviction can cause you to be turned down by a potential employer or potential residence.
-If you have suffered the collateral consequences of a criminal record due to an old mistake, contact a Columbus expungement lawyer from Luftman, Heck & Associates at to schedule a free consultation.
-Our criminal defense lawyers may be able to help you clear your record and achieve your goals without constant repercussions from old mistakes.
+If you have suffered the collateral consequences of a criminal record due to an old mistake, contact a Columbus expungement lawyer from Luftman, Heck & Associates at (614) 500-3836 to schedule a free consultation.
+Our Columbus criminal defense law firm may be able to help you clear your record and achieve your goals without constant repercussions from old mistakes.

 If you are able to obtain an expungement, then your history will look as if that conviction never happened.
 It will not come up on background checks.